barcek/sprk/README.md

 If you'd like to use more than one version of the source file and avoid a new version's sprkfile being overwritten in error, you can change the value of its `sprkfilename` variable.

-It might be more 'sprkic', however, to instantiate an additional tool in the sole source file and append this new tool to the `tools` list.
-Each tool could then have an option that allows the `tools` list to be displayed, the `active_tool` variable changed and the alternative tool used.
+It might be more 'sprkic', however, to instantiate an additional tool in the sole source file and add this new tool to the `tools` dictionary.
+Each tool could then have an option that allows the `tools` dictionary to be displayed, the `active_tool` variable changed and the alternative tool used.

 ## Creating a tool

 A tool can be created by creating an instance of either the `Runner` class or the `Sprker` class.

-A configuration dictionary containing certain initial values can be passed when instantiating a tool, as in the source file in this repository.
+A configuration dictionary containing certain initial values can be passed when instantiating a tool, as below:

 ```python
 tool_1 = Sprker({